How Using Blockchain in Healthcare Is Reviving the Industry’s Capabilities

 Real-life impact: Guardtime recently teamed with Verizon Enterprise Solutions to deploy several platform services based on Guardtime’s Keyless Signature Infrastructure (KSI) Blockchain.

-Check out four companies that use blockchain to create shared databases and personalized health plans.
+These six companies are embracing the concept of blockchain medical records to create shared databases and personalized health plans.

 Coral Health Research & Discovery